palatok/next-jwt-auth/README.md

 import { LoggedInUser } from '../types/Auth'

 export const authConfig: JWTAuthConfig = {
-  apiBaseUrl: 'https://awesome-api-service.com', // or, process.env.API_BASE_URL!
+  apiBaseUrl: 'https://awesome-api-service.com', // or, process.env.NEXT_PUBLIC_API_BASE_URL!
   user: {
     /**
      * This is the property name in the response